wvhulle/ferrous-owl/editors/helix/README.md

 1. Open a Rust file in Helix and wait a bit
 2. Simply press `<space>a` (code actions) while your cursor is on a variable, then select:

-- **"RustOwl: Show ownership"** - Display ownership/lifetime diagnostics for the variable under cursor
+- **"FerrousOwl: Show ownership"** - Display ownership/lifetime diagnostics for the variable under cursor
-- **"RustOwl: Hide ownership"** - Clear the diagnostics
+- **"FerrousOwl: Hide ownership"** - Clear the diagnostics

 That's it!
 The ownership information will appear as inline diagnostics.